danielabar/meblog/src/markdown/ip-based-route-restrictions-on-heroku-with-rails.md

 After verifying on staging, we deployed to production.
 The rollout was mostly uneventful — the only hiccup was a few people messaging on Slack that admin seemed broken, having forgotten it now required VPN.
 We updated the internal docs to mention the requirement and that was that.

 One thing to keep in mind: since the restriction lives in application code, blocked requests still hit a dyno before getting a 404.
 For most apps that's negligible, and the simplicity of the approach — a single constraint class and a YAML file — makes it a practical fit for Heroku apps that need route-level IP restrictions without infrastructure-level tooling.

-## TODO

-- analyze this would it work? pricing? https://devcenter.heroku.com/articles/expeditedwaf